 These drills are designed to help improve deceleration capabilities, change in direction and foot work skills required for basketball.
 Like the speed drills, these agility drills can also be performed on the court.
 Care should be taken when performing agility ladder drills on a basketball court to ensure the athlete does not slip on the ladder due to the slick floor surface.
-Refer to NASM’s Performance Enhancement Specialization course for these and more agility drills for basketball.
+Refer to NASM’s Performance Enhancement Specialization course - as well as our smaller Speed, Agility and Quickness course, for these and more agility drills for basketball.

 Below is an example speed and agility program that can be used for basketball.
 This program can be performed on non-OPT training days.
 For example, OPT training (core, balance, plyometrics and integrated resistance training) can be done on Monday, Wednesday, and Friday while speed and agility training can be done on Tuesday and Thursday.